problame/documentation/opinionated.rst

 Miniflux is compatible only with Postgres.

 - Supporting multiple databases increases the complexity of the software.
+- Testing the software with all major versions of Mysql, MariaDB, Sqlite, Postgres is a lot of work.
 - ORM abstracts some interesting features provided your database.
 - Managing schema migrations with Sqlite is painful.
 - Postgresql is powerful, rock solid and battle tested.